gitpaulc/Coding-Samples/README.md

 ## **Computational Geometry.**

+* This is a computational geometry suite written using the [C++](https://isocpp.org) programming language.
-* Navigate to the computational_geometry folder.
+* To build and run the program, navigate to the `computational_geometry` folder.
 * If you are using Mac...

   * Run `bash compile_and_run_geometry.sh` to run the computational geometry suite.
 By default, 50 points are generated.